SparkLayer offers two ways to manage your B2B shipping:

 Once added, this will then display within the SparkLayer interface.

-Within your backend system or eCommerce platform, it's likely that you already have a variety of Shipping Rates set up.
-The Shipping Rates section within SparkLayer is designed to replicate this set up ensuring that shipping rates synchronise correctly between systems.
+Within your eCommerce platform, it's likely that you already have a variety of Shipping Rates set up.
+The Shipping section within SparkLayer is designed to replicate this set up ensuring that shipping rates synchronise correctly between systems.

 For example, your backend system may have a shipping rate set up whereby customers from the United Kingdom get free shipping when spending over £100.
 Within SparkLayer, this exact rule can be replicated allowing the customer to have a seamless experience when using the SparkLayer Frontend and using the checkout.